N0urELDeen/alx-system_engineering-devops/0x01-shell_permissions/README.md

 9- chmod o+xrw  script that sets the permission to the file for user only 10- chmod 753 to -rwxr-x-wx
 11- sudo chmod -R +111 */ script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.Regular files should not be changed.
+12- mkdir -m 751 file_name to a script that creates a directory called my_dir with permissions 751 in the working directory.